annias/promptflow/docs/nodes.md

 The Start node is the beginning of your flowchart.
 It will *always* run first, and can be connected to any other node in your flowchart.

+(EnvVars)=
+## EnvVars

+The EnvVars node allows you to set environment variables.

+### EnvNode

+Loads a `.env` file.
+Double-click to set the path to the `.env` file.

+### ManualEnvNode

+Sets a single environment variable.
+Double-click to set the key and value.

 (Input)=
 ## Input